Kentaro Sato (sprinter)

 Kentaro Sato (佐藤 拳太郎, Satō Kentarō) is a Japanese track and field sprinter who specialises in the 400 metres.
-His personal best in the event is 45.58 seconds.
-He has represented Japan at several world meets including the 2017 World Championships and 2019 World Championships.
+His personal best in the event is 44.77 seconds.
+He has represented Japan at several world meets including the 2017 World Championships, 2019 World Championships, and the 2023 World Championships.
 He was also a reserve athlete for the Japanese 4 × 400 metres relay team at the 2015 World Championships and 2016 Olympic Games.